HUMAN RIGHTS SITUATION IN PALESTINE

 Document Type: Statement

-Document Sources: ADALAH - Legal Center for Arab Minority Rights in Israel, Al-Haq, Badil Resource Center for Palestinian Residency and Refugee Rights, Defence for Children International, General Assembly, Human Rights Council, International Federation of Human Rights Leagues, Ittijah (Union of Arab Community based Organisations), Palestinian Centre for Human Rights
+Document Sources: ADALAH - Legal Center for Arab Minority Rights in Israel, Al-Haq, Badil Resource Center for Palestinian Residency and Refugee Rights, Defence for Children International, General Assembly, Human Rights Council, International Federation for Human Rights, Palestinian Centre for Human Rights

 Subject: Gaza Strip, Holy places, Human rights and international humanitarian law, Incursions, Legal issues, NGOs/Civil Society, Situation in the OPT including Jerusalem